-Over the years, aquaponics continued to gain popularity, especially for small-scale and urban farmers.
-Many urban farmers saw the potential of aquaponics for commercial use because of its ability to produce healthy crops and fish with minimum footprints and space requirements.
+Over the years, aquaponics continued to gain popularity as many urban farmers saw the potential of aquaponics for commercial use because of its ability to produce healthy crops and fish with minimum footprints and space requirements.

 However, designing a commercial aquaponics system for business requires careful planning and consideration of several important factors.
-This is why we provide this article with a comprehensive guide on designing your commercial aquaponics system.
-We will cover everything you need to know about designing commercial aquaponics to help you succeed in your aquaponics business.
+This is why we provide this article with a comprehensive guide to designing your commercial aquaponics system.

 The Importance of a Well-Designed Commercial Aquaponics System

-- Increase Efficiency: Aquaponics is a highly efficient system.
-However, a well-designed aquaponics system tailored to your specific needs and goals can help maximize its efficiency.
+1. Increase Efficiency: Aquaponics is a highly efficient system.
+However, a well-designed aquaponics system that is tailored to your specific needs and goals can help maximize its efficiency.

 Factors to Consider in Designing a Commercial Aquaponics System for Business